wakatime/legal/privacy.md

   companies, or individuals outside of WakaTime if necessary to:
   - Meet any applicable law, regulation, legal process, or government request.
-  - Enforce applicable Terms of Service
+  - Enforce applicable Terms of Service.
   - Detect, prevent, or address fraud, abuse, security, or technical issues.

 ## Information security